(December - March)

 Wonderful Wildlife

-Places such as the River Add, Crinan Canal and National Nature Reserves at Taynish and Moine Mhor are all good places to start exploring.
+Places like the River Add, Crinan Canal and National Nature Reserves at Taynish and Moine Mhor are good places to start exploring.

-Further information on sites can be found on Scottish Ornithologists' Club site.
+Further information on sites can be found on the Scottish Ornithologists' Club site.

-The Argyll Bird Club is open to new members for a small fee (you don’t have to live in Argyll) which allows you to join both field trips (usually monthly) and to attend indoor events.
+The Argyll Bird Club is open to new members for a small fee (you don’t have to live in Argyll).
+This fee allows you to participate in field trips (usually held monthly) and attend indoor events.

-Winter Beaver Walks is a must do also.
-Experience these wonderful and protected creatures in their natural habitat at Argyll Beaver Centre.
+Winter Beaver Walks are also a must.
+Experience these wonderful, protected creatures in their natural habitat at Argyll Beaver Centre.

 Flora and Fauna